 Appealing the Age Restriction on your Video

-Partners have the ability to appeal an age-restriction.
-If you are a partner and your video was age-restricted you can appeal it on your account Video Manager page by clicking on the “Appeals Link” next to your age-restricted video.
+Users have the ability to appeal an age-restriction.
+If your video was age-restricted you can appeal it on your account Video Manager page by clicking on the “Appeals Link” next to your age-restricted video.
 The YouTube team will review your request and take further action if appropriate.
 Please note that you may only appeal the age restriction on your video once.